ubclaunchpad/ledge-it/client/README.md

 This folder will be home to all JavaScript code for the React Native App.
 Checkout the instructions below to get started.

+Note: make sure your terminal path is `money-manager/client` before running any of the commands below.
+Use command `cd client` to change current directory.

 ### Setup

 ##### Node